isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 In Dropfleet Commander it is perfectly fine to pre-measure distances before moving or shooting, or at any time in between.
 Any  fog of war  is taken into account in the game rules already and your captains (or equivalents) have the very best detection and calculation equipment of a future universe on hand.
 This means that players may measure any distances at any time.

-Note that while pre-measuring means that any player may measure any distance at any time, sportsmanship should be considered and players are encouraged to take each other's word on measurements.
+Note that while pre-measuring means that any player may measure any distance at any time, sportsmanship should be considered and players are encouraged to take each other’s word on measurements.
 Measuring every distance straight after your opponent has done just that leads to a very negative gaming experience all round.

 ## Miniatures